Address130 E 62nd St Upper East SideSee nearby area

 Services & facilities

-Built between 1847 and 1851 as a munitions supply depot for the New York State National Guard, the landmark brick building was designed...
+Built between 1847 and 1851 as a munitions supply depot for the New York State National Guard, this landmark brick building was designed...